jedgroev/data_management_2020/program.md

-#### <p align="center">Data Management in Movement and Population Ecology - 2020</p>
+#### <p align="center">Data Management in Movement Ecology - 2020</p>
 ### <p align="center">PROGRAM </p>
 ---
 &nbsp;
 1. **Introduction to Data Management in Animal Ecology** (Urbano & Cagnacci - 3 hours)
- 1.1 Animal ecology data: challenges and opportunities [?]
+ 1.1 Animal ecology data: challenges and opportunities
- 1.2 Introduction to Data Management and Spatial Database
+ 1.2 Data Management and Spatial Database in Animal Ecology
  1.3 Installation of PostgreSQL/PostGIS and pgAdmin
  1.4 Connection to the database tracking_db
  1.5 Exploration of the main Database Features through pgAdmin Interface